kimmobrunfeldt/progressbar.js/CONTRIBUTING.md

 * Automate tests so that testing is locally fast and CI runs tests with more browsers in Sauce Labs
 * Because of introducing text attribute, the library must modify CSS also.
 Provide user an option to make CSS them selves.
 * Keep **master** branch as a release branch so that new users can see the documentation for latest release instead of development version.
+* Add some tasks to package.json aside with grunt tasks.
+I would want to move from Grunt to npm scripts totally but Sauce Labs tests are run with grunt.